Global leadership development | About us | News | Blog | Contact us

 Common Purpose has developed a breakthrough idea about the

-importance of cultural intelligence in order to navigate both this
+importance of Cultural Intelligence in order to navigate both this

-Rakesh Khurana, dean-designate of
+Rakesh Khurana, Dean, Harvard

 The Magnet Cities provide the context for the learning.
 The